ASands17/ASands17/README.md

 <h1 align="center"> Hi there!
 I'm Amanda Sands </h1>

 I'm a front-end software developer with previous careers in healthcare and education.
-I've always enjoyed giving my customers the best possible experience, so as a developer, the user is always at the forefront of my mind.
+I've always enjoyed giving customers and students the best possible experience, so as a developer, the user is always at the forefront of my mind.
 I love software that shines through simplicity and ease of use.

 - ✉️ How to reach me: [Linkedin](https://www.linkedin.com/in/amanda-noel/) | amandajean555@gmail.com